jeremy-denis/web/angular-presentation/README.md

  * slideClass : the main css class apply on each slide

- * itemClass : the css class apply to each item of the slide
+ * itemClass : the container of each item of the slide(a class item is apply to each `item`)

  * delay : number of millisecond before to go to the next slide